dotnet/AspNetCore.Docs/aspnetcore/tutorials/min-web-api.md

 ## Prevent over-posting

 Currently the sample app exposes the entire `Todo` object.
-Production apps typically limit the data that's input and returned using a subset of the model.
+In production applications, a subset of the model is often used to restrict the data that can be input and returned.
 There are multiple reasons behind this and security is a major one.
 The subset of a model is usually referred to as a Data Transfer Object (DTO), input model, or view model. **DTO** is used in this article.

 A DTO can be used to: